 Safe Homes offers year-round opportunities to make a difference at the local level and to engage with your own community.
-You can spread and build on that sense of solidarity by joining with others—co-workers, circle of friends and family, church community—to brighten the holidays of Safe Homes’ adults and children, or by getting a child ready to for a new school year with a beautiful, new backpack stuffed with supplies.
+You can spread and build on that sense of solidarity by joining with others—co-workers, circle of friends and family, church community—to brighten the holidays of Safe Homes’ adults and children, or by getting a child ready for a new school year with a beautiful, new backpack stuffed with supplies.
 For creative types, you can also help boost our fundraising events with the donation of a theme basket for silent auction.

-Here are some ideas to stay connect year-round:
+Here are some ideas to stay connected year-round: